 Note: If you need to move an existing blog from WordPress.com to your new self-hosted WordPress blog, I recommend you read this article: “How to Properly Move Your Blog from WordPress.com to WordPress.org.”

 If you want to learn more about WordPress, I recommend WP101.com.
-This is a tutorial site with hundreds of videos on every aspect of WordPress.
+This is a WordPress tutorial free site with hundreds of videos on every aspect of WordPress., including WordPress plugins which are basically like WordPress apps

-Optional: How To Install WordPress And Set Up A Blog – If You Have Already Registered Your Domain
+Optional: What To Do If You Have Already Registered Your Domain

 What if you have already registered your domain name on another service?
 No big deal.
 The first thing you will need to do is to point your domain name to the Bluehost servers.
 This will vary depending on where you registered it.
 Bluehost describes the process here.